Acid rain: Ocean acidification

 Acid rain has a much less harmful effect on oceans on a global scale, but it creates an amplified impact in the shallower waters of coastal waters.
-Acid rain can cause the ocean's pH to fall, known as ocean acidification, making it more difficult for different coastal species to create their exoskeletons that they need to survive.
+Acid rain can cause the ocean's pH to fall, known as ocean acidification, making it more difficult for different coastal species to create their exoskeletons that they need to survive and escape predation.
 These coastal species link together as part of the ocean's food chain, and without them being a source for other marine life to feed off of, more marine life will die.
 Coral's limestone skeleton is particularly sensitive to pH decreases, because the calcium carbonate, a core component of the limestone skeleton, dissolves in acidic (low pH) solutions.

 In addition to acidification, excess nitrogen inputs from the atmosphere promote increased growth of phytoplankton and other marine plants, which, in turn, may cause more frequent harmful algal blooms and eutrophication (the creation of oxygen-depleted "dead zones") in some parts of the ocean.

+During the first decade of the 21st century, it became generally accepted that acid rain was not the only cause of ocean acidification and that its role was even lesser than the still ongoing rise in atmospheric carbon dioxide caused by fossil fuel combustion and worldwide deforestation (the so-called greenhouse effect).
+However, some studies on intertidal zones point to the prominence of acid rain as a cause of the observed decline in algal species richness.